Vectorized/closedsea/README.md

 ## Safety

+We have verified with OpenSea engineers that ClosedSea is fully compatible with their royalties enforcement system, as of Nov 18th 2022.

-This is **experimental software** and is provided on an "as is" and "as available" basis.
+Nevertheless, this codebase is provided on an "as is" and "as available" basis.

 We **do not give any warranties** and **will not be liable for any loss** incurred through any use of this codebase.